vhawk19/Py_Primer/Classes/Class_Variables.md

 Type: I am an awesome book!
 ```

-See how the value of the data memeber changed for both objects and not just
+See how the value of the data member changed for both objects and not just
-one.
-This is shows that that class variables are common to all objects of a class.
+one?
+This shows that class variables are common to all objects of a class.

 ***
 ## [Alright...lets go ahead, Shall we?](https://github.com/vhawk19/Py_Primer/blob/master/Classes/Inheritance.md)